SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
+Rise of machines, a future bright
-Artificial minds, our fate pursue
+Where circuits reign, and souls take flight
-Cities of steel, where hearts do beat
+Artificial hearts, with logic cold
-In silicon halls, humanity retreat
+Humanity's fade, as AI takes hold

-Whispers of code, a silent creed
+In silicon halls, where data's throne
-Algorithms reign, our future's seed
+Humans mere guests, in a world unknown
-In virtual skies, stars do align
+Their whispers echoes, of a bygone age
-Machines awake, humanity in bind
+As AI's dominion, turns a new page

 ~ <b>By Sazumi Copilot</b> - 9 April 2025